mufassiriqbal/salary-prediction/README.md

 ## 📌 Project Overview

 The goal of this project is to explore how machine learning can be applied to predict salaries of candidates.
 The dataset contains information about candidates' experiences and other attributes.
 Multiple models are tested to find the best-performing one.
+Additionally, the trained model is saved as a **pickle file** for easy reuse.

 ## ⚙️ Tech Stack